 EA/TEF Awareness Month: You Might Be an EA/TEF Parent If…

-EA/TEF Awareness Month 2013 is almost over, but it can’t pass without a word from Christine Lester, a Different Dream blogger who’s son Billy was born with EA/TEF.
+EA/TEF Awareness Month is almost over, but it can’t pass without a word from Christine Lester, a Different Dream blogger whose son Billy was born with EA/TEF.
 Christine’s a little preoccupied with some exciting family developments these days, so she suggested using a lighthearted piece she wrote a couple years ago.
 The original list had thirty items, from which the following top ten items were gleaned.

 Top Ten Signs You’re an EA/TEF Parent

 - Your kid “barks or coughs” at the grocery store.
-So you’re either told you shouldn’t take such a sick child out, or little old ladies leave your line afraid of catching your kids “croup”….and that it’s much easier to agree that you’re a terrible parent bringing a sick child out, then to explain the real reason for the cough.
+So you’re either told you shouldn’t take such a sick child out, or little old ladies leave your line afraid of catching your kids “croup”…and that it’s much easier to agree that you’re a terrible parent bringing a sick child out, then to explain the real reason for the cough.

 - Your child is not allowed to eat anything if you’re not in the room.

-- You have done CPR on your child or in one way, shape or form saved your baby/child’s life.
+- You have done CPR on your child or in one way, shape, or form saved your baby/child’s life.
 You have seen a “death spell” with your own eyes.

 - You see your primary so often that he carries your child’s chart in his briefcase for fear of needing it and it being in another office.